oracle/weblogic-image-tool/site/create-image.md

 **Note**: Use `--passwordEnv` or `--passwordFile` instead of `--password`.

-The commands below assume that all the required JDK, WLS or FMW (WebLogic infrastructure installers) have been downloaded to the cache directory.
+The commands below assume that all the required JDK, WLS, or FMW (WebLogic infrastructure installers) have been downloaded to the cache directory.
 Use the [cache](cache.md) command to set it up.

 - Create an image named `sample:wls` with the WebLogic installer 12.2.1.3.0, server JDK 8u202, and latest PSU applied.